smensulaiman/SendaSnap/docs/SCHEDULE_FLOW.md

   │
   → Firebase Listener detects new notification
-  │   ├─> Check if unread and created within last 10 minutes │   ├─> Mark as read immediately
+  │   ├─> Check if unread and created within last 10 minutes │   ├─> Mark as read in Firebase immediately (prevents duplicates when navigating) │   │
-  │   │
   │   ├─> If app in foreground:
   │   │   ├─> CookieBarToastHelper.showInfo()
+  │   │   │   ├─> Title: "New Task Assigned" (white text)
-  │   │   │   └─> "New Task Assigned: [Creator Name] assigned you: [Task Title]"
+  │   │   │   ├─> Message: "[Creator Name] assigned you: [Task Title]" (white text)
+  │   │   │   └─> Icon: White colored icon
   │   │   └─> SoundHelper.playNotificationSound()
   │   │
   │   └─> If app in background: